Ladhoo

-As per the census of 2011, the household capacity is 823 and the total population is 4604.
-The male-to-female ratio is 1000:973.
+As of the census of 2011 the population was 4604.
+The male-to-female ratio was 1000:973.

-Quarrying and farming provide employment for most of the residents, either directly or indirectly.

-Products include saffron, almonds, walnuts, pears, paddy, and maize.

 Literacy

 The literacy rate of Ladhoo is 65.33%.
-Male literacy is at 77.83% while female literacy stands at 52.8%.
-There are three private schools (up to primary level), five government schools (up to primary level) and a government higher secondary school and the names are given in the table below.
+Male literacy is 77.83% and female literacy is 52.8%.

 Religion

 The majority of the population is Muslim, with a Hindu minority.

-They all live together in peace and harmony, they also take part in one another's festivals.
-There are around 15 mosques and four temples built in the village and among them is the Ancient Temple which is included in the list of Historical monuments of India and is under the care of archaeological survey of India (ASI), circle srinagar.
-The other notable religious sites of the village include Sheikh-ul-Alam shrine and Samadhi Of Jeevan Sahib.
+There are around 15 mosques and four temples built in the village and among them is the Ancient Temple which is included in the list of Historical monuments of India and is under the care of the Archaeological Survey of India (ASI), circle Srinagar.
+The other notable religious sites of the village include Sheikh-ul-Alam shrine and the Samadhi Of Jeevan Sahib.

 Important locations

 The Ancient Temple is located by a pond named Sanz Har Nag and dates back to the 8th century AD.
 The temple is externally square but circular internally.
 The southwest entrance has an arch surmounted by a pediment.